What is ear wax? What causes ear wax?

 While ear wax is important for hearing health, a common problem is too much ear wax in the ear canal.
 In the United Kingdom, it is estimated that 2.3 million people have issues with excessive earwax every year.
 Indeed, ear wax removal is the most widespread ENT procedure performed in primary care with nearly 4 million ears irrigated every year.

 People develop various amounts of wax and all at different speeds.
-While person may need regular appointments to manage their ear wax, someone else may only need occasional trips to a hearing professional for ear wax removal.
+While a person may need regular appointments to manage their ear wax, someone else may only need occasional trips to a hearing professional for ear wax removal.
 Your iridologist will speak to you about your future appointments and how often they should be.

 Wondering how to remove stubborn ear wax at home?
 You can remove your own wax or clean your ears at home safely.
 But, it all depends on how much was build-up you have and if your symptoms aren't of the urgent kind.
 In all scenarios, you must speak to a hearing healthcare professional for advice before you attempt to clean your ears yourself at home.
 More on this later.